ecaroth/s3-release-notes/README.md

 Get the current released version of the application

 #### .getVersions()
-Get the full list of all released versions
+Get the full list of all released versions (in array with each in format from `.getVersionInfo()` below)

 #### .getVersionInfo(version)
 Get information for the specified version in the format `{version:"1.2.3", notes: "markup release notes", date: "2016-0101"}`